wptrainingteam/block-development-examples/plugins/inner-blocks-dcd824/README.md

 ### Block Development Examples - Inner Blocks dcd824

-The goal of this example is to ...
+The goal of this example is to show how the component `InnerBlocks` allows to create custom blocks that accepts other blocks inside.

 <!-- Please, do not remove these @TABLE EXAMPLES BEGIN and @TABLE EXAMPLES END comments or modify the table inside.
 This table is automatically generated from the data at _data/examples.json and _data/tags.json -->
 <!-- @TABLE EXAMPLES BEGIN -->